obynio/smashing-atom/README.md

-# wasabi
+# cicada

-> It works on my machine
+> 3301

-**wasabi** is my personal dashboard running on a Raspberry Pi.
+**cicada** is my personal dashboard running on a Raspberry Pi.
 The codebase is based on the [smashing](https://github.com/Smashing/smashing) modular dashboard with custom widgets on top of it.

 ## Features